 - regular eye check-ups and up-to-date prescription eye glasses

 - a clutter free living environment

 - monitor prescription medications, making sure there are no contraindications causing loss of balance and vision.

 - use of walking or mobility aids

 Chicago Personal Injury Lawyer

 Keep your elderly loved ones safe from spinal cord injuries by following these recommendations.
 Sadly, accidents will happen, in spite of taking precautions.
-In such cases, if a loved one has sustained an injury because of negligence, contact a Chicago personal injury lawyer from Willens Law Offices.
+In such cases, if a loved one has sustained an injury because of negligence, contact a Chicago personal injury lawyer from Willens Injury Law Offices.
 Call us at (312) 957-4166 for a free consultation.